arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 ## Scatterplots

 Scatterplots show the relationship between two continuous variables, one on the x-axis and one on the y-axis.
 Because they show each individual data point as a marker, they also provide a handy way to check visually for outliers.
-For more background on scatterplots, watch [this Kahn Academy series](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-data/cc-8th-scatter-plots/v/constructing-scatter-plot).
+For more background on scatterplots, watch [this Khan Academy series](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-data/cc-8th-scatter-plots/v/constructing-scatter-plot).

 ### The data